What is Vision Loss?

 Lumineyes Xtra provides you with all kinds of security for eye color change safely and without risk.
 And of course, we remind you of the unique experience and abilities of Dr. Mustafa Mete.

-The health of our eyes, one of our important sense organs, is of utmost importance.
+The well-being of our eyes, one of our vital sensory organs, is of paramount significance.

-Regular eye exams should be conducted at all ages.
-Against every hazard, the necessary precautions must be taken.
-Vision and eye health must be evaluated periodically.
 Because you may be unaware of having an eye condition.
 Even if it is inherited, it can occur at a mature age.
 We can see this in some instances.
 A sudden onset of an eye problem may occur even if the individual has been free of eye problems for many years.
-There may be multiple causes for this.
-Although genetics are largely effective, environmental factors also play a significant role.

 Blindness can be congenital or acquired due to an illness or an accident.
 Blindness is the loss of vision, whether partial or total.
 The inability to distinguish between darkness and light is synonymous with total blindness.
 Vision loss in one or both eyes constitutes partial blindness.